 Applications will be accepted between April 15 and May 15 each year.

 Admission to the PTA program is competitive; class size is limited and not all qualified applicants can be accepted.
+Targeted class size is twelve (12) students.
 A standardized system of evaluation criteria is in place, and interested students are advised of these criteria during attendance at an Information Session, and through material available online and through college advisors.
-Applications are evaluated based on the following components: points earned for A’s and B’s in prerequisite and recommended co-requisite courses, volunteer/observation supervisor ratings, the applicant’s Personal Statement, and priority points for residency in the service area.
+Applications are evaluated based on the following components: points earned for A’s and B’s in selected prerequisite and recommended co-requisite courses, volunteer/observation supervisor ratings, the applicant’s Personal Statement, and priority points for residency in the service area.
 In order to be considered for admission, the applicant must submit all required materials during the open application period, and no later than the posted deadline.
 Applications will be reviewed by Admissions and Records staff who calculate total points.
 A selection committee meets to review the applications and to identify the top 20 scores will be forwarded to PTA faculty.
-The 20 applicants are invited to interview.
-Targeted class size is twelve (12) students.
+The 20 applicants are invited to interview in Phase II of the application process.
+Interview scores are based on a standardized rubric and an average score is calculated by Admissions and Records staff.
+In the second phase of the application process, 20 applicants are invited to interview with an interview committee, consisting of two full-time PTA faculty and a representative from the College Diversity and Inclusion Council.
+Interview scores are based on a standardized rubric, and an average score is calculated with other application materials by Admissions and Records staff to identify the top 12 candidates to be reviewed by the Admissions Panel.
+The Admissions Panel consists of the Dean of Nursing and Health Technologies, the PTA program faculty, counselors, and a member of the College Diversity and Inclusion Council.